As Europe struggles, Merkel party cheers German strength

 EUROPE SPEAKS GERMAN

-The speakers in Leipzig contributed to the complacency, focussing more on Germany's strengths than the risks posed by the euro crisis.
+The speakers in Leipzig contributed to the complacency, focusing more on Germany's strengths than the risks posed by the euro crisis.

 Volker Kauder, who leads the CDU in parliament, told delegates that they should be proud of Germany's resilience, sparking loud applause.